Scenes 201 – WiP

 The stairs creaked alerting Angel that his wait was over.
 Bolting to his feet, he stared at the door waiting for it to open once their footsteps reached the top.
 Pinpricks poked at his nerves.
 He had not budged from that spot on the stairs the entire time.
 They’d think he was worried about Wesley’s far from unbiased opinions about vampire claims.
 True enough, but only Cordelia’s opinion counted.
 She was great at cutting through the bull to get to the heart of a subject.
 Maybe that part worried him most.

 Anxiously, Angel shifted around to lean against the wooden baluster striking a casual pose.
 The door handle started to turn.
 He glanced down at his all too obvious position deciding that he looked ridiculous.
 No need to give away the fact that he was nervous about the outcome of their discussion.
 He had promised to allow Cordelia to make this decision, and he had meant it.
 After one last glance at the door, Angel darted across the hall into the room serving as Wesley’s office.

-Having waited a few seconds after Cordelia took notice of his absence, he ended up unintentionally eavesdropping.
+Cordelia instantly took notice of his absence.
 “So much for Angel sticking around to guard the door.”
-An indelicate little snort followed.
-“Think he’s given up on the idea of Kalesh making a sneak attack?”
+He ended up unintentionally eavesdropping.
+An indelicate little snort preceded her hopeful query, “Think he’s given up on the idea of Kalesh making a sneak attack?”

 Easy answer.
 Angel scowled at the thought of it.
 No, he hadn’t.

 Wesley was quick to respond, “Doubtful.
-The odds are quite in favor of it.”
-See, even the watcher agreed.
+The odds are quite in favor of the enemy making a move.”
+See, even the watcher agrees.